Over 30 years of experience

 The 1975 has been classified as a pop-rock band.
 Scott Kerr of All Music wrote that the band combined "the dark and youthful themes of sex, love, and fear with ethereal alt-rock music.
 Healy specifically cites Talking Heads, My Bloody Valentine, and Michael Jackson as musical influences; he states that his greatest influence is the oeuvre of filmmaker John Hughes.
 For their second album, I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It,

 Healy cited D'Angelo, Roberta Flack, Boards of Canada, and Sigur Rós as inspirations, saying that they're "a post-modern pop band that references a million things.
 I don't even know what my band is half the time.
 Their "melancholic" black and white visual aesthetic are juxtaposed with major keys and what the band calls "classic pop sensibilities.
 Critics at Pitchfork have favourably compared them to the Big Pink.
 Sex EP was described by Paste as "equal parts ethereal and synth pop", with "haunting" and "smooth" vocals.
 Their "mellow", stripped-down style was praised for its lack of "attention-grabbing production theatrics.

-The 1975 has been described as electropop, funk rock, indie pop, indie rock, pop, pop rock and rock.
-I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It has been described as indie rock and pop.
+The 1975 has been described as electropop, funk rock, indie pop, indie rock, pop, pop-rock, and rock.
+I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It has been described as an indie rock and pop.